Menu

 Privacy Tip: Never share a photo that you wouldn’t want to be shared online.

-If someone has uploaded your photo without permission, TinEye can find it and alert you… For around $200/month.
+If someone has uploaded your photo without permission, TinEye can find it and alert you.
+For around $200/month.

-This helps protect your copyright and ensure that only you control where your photo ends up!
+Alerts help protect your copyright and ensure that only you control where your photo ends up!

-So if you ever find a version of one of your photos on TinEye, you'll likely be able to trace back where it originated.
+If you ever find a version of one of your photos on TinEye, you'll likely be able to trace back where it originated.
 Making DMCA requests easy to file.

 Dangers of TinEye Reverse Image Search